mmmirrra/mmmirrra.github.io/_posts/2023-09-01-DataAnalysis-informationSociety.markdown

   - Various dialog boxes are provided to suit the analysis procedure, allowing for easy analysis processing.
   - Familiar to general users with data input in spreadsheet format.
   - Provides statistical analysis procedures using both menu and program methods.
-  - Excellent statistical graphics function using menu method
+  - Excellent statistical graphics function using menu method.
   - It is possible to obtain a certificate of 'Social Research Analyst'.
 - SAS
   - www.sas.com